Terry Sweeney

-Terry Sweeney is an American comedian, actor, and writer.
+Terry Sweeney is an American comedian, actor, writer, and artist.
 He was a writer and cast member of Saturday Night Live in the 1980s, co-wrote the 1989 film Shag, and has written for the television series MADtv, Hype, and Tripping the Rift.

-Early life and career
+Early life

 Terry Sweeney was born in Queens, New York and raised in Massapequa Park, New York as the younger of two children to Terrence, a butcher, and Lenore Sweeney.
-As a child, he was bullied and found solace in books and movie musicals as well as in performing his own Broadway plays.
+As a child, he was bullied and found solace in books and movie musicals as well as in performing his own plays.
 At a young age, his interest in the performing arts grew and he became a star of the high school talent show.
-He graduated Farmingdale High School in 1969 and attended Middlebury College, where he continued his studies in Spanish and Italian, and graduated in 1973 with a bachelor of arts degree.
+He graduated Farmingdale High School in 1969 and attended Middlebury College, where he continued his studies in Spanish and Italian, and graduated in 1973 with a Bachelor of Arts degree.